wormhole-foundation/wormhole/SECURITY_CONTEXT.md

 as appropriate.
 An attacker sending a ton of tokens through a protocol is the same case as many users sending a large number of smaller transfers.
 It is safe and expected.

+The term 'linear' here means that an attacker sends an amount of tokens through in order to consume an equivalent amount of capacity in a rate limiter.
+If they can inflate the consumed capacity out of proportion to the funds they send, this could be a bug that we want to know about.

 ### Guardian Sets or indices not being signed or included directly within a VAAs hashed contents

 **Why this is accepted:**
 Guardian set and signature validation occur on the consuming chains.
 They are not expected to be part of the VAA.
-If an attacker modified the Guardian Set info of an in-flight VAA, the consuming chain will fail to sign it during the signature validation step.
+If an attacker modified the Guardian Set info of an in-flight VAA, the consuming chain will fail to verify it during the signature validation step.
 This is the responsibility of consumer contracts on the destination chain.
+VAAs are bound to a specific guardian set index; cross-set replay is prevented by on-chain validation.

 ### Multiple Guardian Sets may be active for a short time during a guardian set rotation